benthejack-vuw/Hire_Me/README.md

-# I'm available - interactives and/or VFX
+# I'm available - interactives and VFX development
 I've Just moved to the UK and am looking for work in Brighton, London, or remote.
 Contact me for either permanent or contract positions you need to fill at benthejack@gmail.com